jbottum/t5pat/langchain_markdown46.md

 ### Summary for the Large model

 The Large model did not answer the first question in the prompts with multiple questions.
 If you count the those first questions, the Large model missed more quesstions than it got correct.
-Addittionally, the answers did not provide much context, although we did not ask for context in the answer.
-Determinining what is correct or incorrect for a reasoning question could have some subjectivity.
+Additionally, the answers did not provide much context, although we did not ask for context in the answer.
+Determining what is correct or incorrect for a reasoning question could have some subjectivity.

 Let's analyze the output for the Large model's output.
 This chart provides the question types, the correctness of the answer, and the time required to generate the pipelines answers.